chizhang24/SpoilerDetector/README.md

 INMAS Workshop 4 Project

-## (Possible)Downstream tasks
+## Tasks

-1. prediction of spoiler label (Siqi Jiao, Sunny Zhao)
+1. Prediction of spoiler label (Siqi Jiao, Sunny Zhao)
-2. Classification
-3. Howard: a somewhat ambitious idea is to use NLP to assess word frequency and text similiarity to predict if a movie has a character that uses fire in it.
+2. Howard: a somewhat ambitious idea is to use NLP to assess word frequency and text similiarity to predict if a movie has a character that uses fire in it.
 First, we extract data from anime that have fire users in it and compare the movie descriptions to the anime descriptions to assess similarity

 ## Configure Python environment